 The Voltair is TSA approved for domestic air travel; it's even okay to carry this bag on so long as the battery is disconnected.
 This is incredibly nice for skiers and boarders who travel to their backcountry destination or to locations where re-filling a compressed air canister is more challenging.

 This pack only comes in one size (regular) and fits slightly smaller folks far better than the Backcountry Access Float 32.
 We thought it fit most people from 5'4" to 6'2 well; for folks on the taller end of this spectrum, we'd expect the BCA Float packs to fit better.
-For short users (shorter than 5'3"), the Mammut Ride Short is the best option.

 This pack was the highest scorer in our fleet, excelling across the board; downhill performance was no exception, with this contender taking home a 9 out of 10.
 Performance on the down is basically how well the pack moved with its user while skiing or snowboarding down.
 We also take into account the pack's overall comfort on the down.
 The Voltair didn't "feel" as big as other models in our fleet, especially considering it's nearly a 40 liter non airback pack.
 Overall, it felt similar to other packs of comparable volume, like the BD Halo 28 or Mammut Pro Protection Airbag 3.0.